 The album will of course lay flat.
 Images can be printed across the centre.
 The page quality is amazing and wipeable (subject to album supplier!).

-"In the olden days"... photographs would slip in behind a pre-cut hole of the wedding album "matt" or cardboard material.
-This might seem traditional, but nowadays, overlay albums have been taken to a whole new level of quality and elegance.
+Many years ago, traditionally photographs would slip in behind a pre-cut hole of the wedding album "matt" or cardboard material.
+This might seem old-fashioned, but nowadays, overlay albums have been taken to a whole new level of quality and elegance.
 Maybe you can sense which one is my favourite!!

 "Matted" albums is another professional photographer’s term which probably means nothing to you when you first hear it.
 A matted album means that the photographs are assembled behind a mount, or "matt".
 Top quality albums from the best labs allow the photographer to individually design the album so the images are arranged in such a way to best portray your wedding day.